Quick Start

 Step 2: Select an Agent

-From the agent list, click on one to select it.
-This focuses all operations on that specific agent.
+In the Nodes window, focus the agent list and select one.
+This focuses all subsequent operations on that specific agent.

 Step 3: Run Reconnaissance